csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

 #### Q6: What are the roles & responsibilities on the team?

  - Xuhui Chen：
-   - Role: Full Stack Developer - Architect
+   - Role: Scrum Master/Full Stack Developer - Architect
    - Responsibilities:
    1. Design the overall architecture of the app
    2. Jump into and develop any part of the project